Turning point of the American Civil War: Battle of Gettysburg and Union capture of Vicksburg (July 1863)

-While Gettysburg was seen by military and civilian observers at the time as a great battle, those in the North had little idea that two more bloody years would be required to finish the war.
-Lincoln was distraught at Meade's failure to intercept Lee's retreat, believing that to have done so would have ended the conflict.
-Southern morale was seriously affected by the twin setbacks of Gettysburg and Vicksburg, as they perceived that "the coil was tightening around us".
+While Gettysburg was seen by military and civilian observers at the time as a great battle, those in the North were less aware that two more bloody years would be required to ultimately end the Civil War in the Union's favor.
+Lincoln was distraught following Meade's failure to engage Lee and his Confederate troops as they retreated from Gettysburg, believing that doing so might have led to a Union victory and the Civil War's end.
+Southern morale deteriorated substantially following the Union victories at Gettysburg and Vicksburg, creating a perception among Confederate forces that "the coil was tightening around us".

-Some economic historians have pointed to the fact that after the defeats at Gettysburg and Vicksburg, the market for Confederate war bonds dropped precipitously. "… European investors gave the Confederacy approximately a 42 percent chance of victory prior to the battle of Gettysburg/Vicksburg.
+Some economic historians also observe that the Confederate defeats in Gettysburg and Vicksburg led to a precipitous drop in the market for Confederate war bonds. "… European investors gave the Confederacy approximately a 42 percent chance of victory prior to the battle of Gettysburg/Vicksburg.
 News of the severity of the two rebel defeats led to a sell-off in Confederate bonds.
-By the end of 1863, the probability of a Southern victory fell to about 15 percent."
+By the end of 1863, the probability of a Southern victory fell to about 15 percent [in the bond market]."

+The loss of the Confederate stronghold at Vicksburg split the Confederacy in two, denying it any further movement along or across the Mississippi River and preventing supplies from Texas and Arkansas, which may have allowed Confederate forces to prevent Union forces from progressing east of it.
+Lincoln echoed this sentiment, saying, "See what a lot of land these fellows hold, of which Vicksburg is the key!
+The war can never be brought to a close until that key is in our pocket....
+We can take all the northern ports of the Confederacy and they can defy us from Vicksburg."

 Union victory in the Chattanooga Campaign (November 1863)

-Military historian J.F.C.
-Fuller contended that Grant's defeat of Braxton Bragg's army at Chattanooga, Tennessee was the turning point of the war because it reduced the Confederacy to the Atlantic coast and opened the way for William T. Sherman's Atlanta Campaign and March to the Sea.
+Military historian J. F. C. Fuller contended that Grant's defeat of Braxton Bragg's army during the Chattanooga campaign was the turning point of the war because it reduced the Confederacy to the Atlantic coast and opened the way for William T. Sherman's Atlanta campaign and March to the Sea.